danniranderis/christmas_ornament_2024/README.md

 # Christmas Ornament 2024
-TBD
+This year marks the second time creating an electronics project for the Christmas holidays.
+The pcb resembles a Christmas ornament-ball in red with silkscreen and LEDs for a twinkling star effect.

 ## Hardware
-The "Hardware" directory within this repository contains PCB design as KiCAD project.
+The "Hardware" directory within this repository contains PCB design as a KiCAD 8.0 project.

-## Mechanical
+## Firmware
-The "Mechanical" directory within this repository contains 3D (FDM) printable mechanical parts as FreeCAD project and `.3mf` files.
+The "Firmware" directory within this repository contains the firmware for the ATtiny13 MCU as an Arduino project.
+This utilizes the [Microcore](https://github.com/MCUdude/MicroCore) hardware package.

 ## Documentation